Grate, Slice, or Chop: How to Prepare Your Vegetables for Fermentation

 Good candidates for grating include:

 Grating your vegetables for fermentation creates the most surface area of any of the preparation techniques.
-This increased surface area allows salt to penetrate the vegetable more quickly, which draws the moisture out and in turn creates a brine for the vegetable.
+This increased surface area allows salt to penetrate the vegetable more quickly, which draws out the moisture and thus creates a brine for the vegetable.

 This means that when grating you are preparing a self-brining cultured vegetable.
-These are often the texture of a relish when finished.
+These often have the texture of a relish when finished.

 Some people make sauerkraut by grating the cabbage in a food processor.
 While this does facilitate the drawing out of the brine, it isn’t necessary to achieve a self-brining sauerkraut or other ferment.